What does SIM-only mean?

 SIM-only deals with no credit check

 Unlike a phone contract plan, you may not need a credit check to get a SIM-only deal.
-You can get deals without a credit check from these networks:
+You can get SIM-only deals without a credit check from these networks:

 Which SIM-only deals allow tethering?